Best Golf Swing Trainers

 - CONS:

-- Requires correct positioning to provide meaningful feedback.
+- Requires correct positioning between the forearms to give meaningful feedback — takes practice.

-- Does not address grip, alignment, or swing plane directly.
+- Won’t address grip, alignment, swing plane, or other common swing issues.

 SCORE: 8/10